ParthDesai/parthdesai.github.io/_posts/2016-05-20-go-rpc-server.md

 ## 1. Define an interface and shared structs
 For sake of simplicity, we will choose an interface with two methods: `Multiply` and `Divide`, which perform `*` and `/` operations respectively.

-There will be only two shared structs called `Args`, and `Quotient` that will be used to pass arguments from client to server and represent the output of divide, respectively.
+There will be only two shared structs called `Args` and `Quotient` that will be used to pass arguments from client to server and represent the output of divide, respectively.

 {% gist b22355ff4877f712ded4d1c1cd08e488 %}
 {% gist 81158f3b12ca1e0cdb7becbe40be3c2f %}